 No, you cannot change the configurations from hybrid-storage instances to Community Edition instances or performance-enhanced instances.

 - How do I migrate data from hybrid-storage instances to Community Edition instances

 or performance-enhanced instances?

 You can use the redis-shake tool to migrate full data.
 For more information, see Use redis-shake to migrate data.Note

 - Hybrid storage instances use different encoding formats and replication protocols from Community Edition instances.
 You can use only the rump or sync mode to migrate full data.
 The migration of incremental data is not supported.

 - You cannot use Data Transmission Service (DTS) to migrate data.

-- How do I export data from a hybrid storage instance to my local device?
+- How do I export data from a hybrid storage instance to on-premises storage?

 You can use the dump mode of the redis-shake tool to export Redis Database Backup (RDB) files.
 If you use the Community Edition replication protocol to connect to a hybrid-storage instance, the hybrid-storage instance converts data to the RDB format and sends the data to the redis-shake tool.
 For more information, see Use the redis-shake tool to back up data.